keystone-enclave/keystone/docs/source/Getting-Started/Tutorials/Build-Enclave-App-Hello-World-Native.rst

 this tutorial build to emit a self-extracting archive with all binaries needed for the enclave to run.

-You can read more about this tool in TODO link.
+You can read more about this tool in :doc:`vault.sh</Building-Components/Vault>`.

 For now, you don't need to modify ``vault.sh`` at all.
 Just run ``./vault.sh``, and it should build ``hello-native.ke`` and put a copy